 Being an updated version of the original RTX 2070, this GPU brings all the key features of its predecessor to the table (most notably, real-time ray tracing).
 All the while also packing a decent performance boost that is bound to come in handy when tackling QHD and UHD resolutions in demanding new games.

-So, if you have your sights set on this particular GPU, here are some of the best versions that you can buy!
+So, if you have your sights set on this particular GPU, here are the best RTX 2070 Super graphics cards that you can buy.

 Table of ContentsShow